sudo-rushil/sudo-rushil.github.io/index.md

 ## Teaching and Organizing

+- In Fall 2023, I am TFing Stat 110, Introduction to Probability, with Prof. Joe Blitzstein.
+- In Summer 2023, I was at the [UChicago Mathematics REU](http://math.uchicago.edu/~may/REU2023/), working on motivic homotopy theory with Prof. Peter May and Prof. Mark Behrens.
-- In Spring 2023, I'll be CAing Math 225, Homological Algebra, with Prof. Yuriy Drozd, and TFing Stat 171, Intro to Stochastic Processes, with Prof. Subhabrata Sen.
+- In Spring 2023, I was CAing Math 101, Introduction to Proof, with Prof. Janet Chen, and TFing Stat 171, Intro to Stochastic Processes, with Prof. Subhabrata Sen.
 - In Winter 2023, I cotaught [Galois 2023](https://sudo-rushil.github.io/galois2023) with [Yuyuan Luo](https://mit.edu/~lyuyuan/), a 3-week-long intensive course on Galois theory and étale fundamental groups.
 See [here](https://www.overleaf.com/read/fphsygbcmfkr) for in-progress lecture notes.
 - In Fall 2022, I was TFing Stat 110, Introduction to Probability, with Prof. Joe Blitzstein.
 - In Summer 2022, I organized [Chroma 2022](https://sudo-rushil.github.io/chroma2022), a summer seminar on chromatic homotopy theory!